bigguystevieb1/blooket-hack/README.md

 # readme-section-important

+GOOD UPDATE!!
+I have fixed the "Max Tokens And XP."
+Please let me know if it doesn't work for you.

 UPDATE!!
 I am aware of some of the hacks not working, I am currently working on trying to fix some of them.
 Thank you for your patience.

 UPDATE!!
 As Of 9:30AM On Friday, February 25th: This may take awhile to fix.
 Thank you for your patience.
 I will be deleting the hacks for right now, I will post them back up when I fix them.
 Thank you again.